MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Search/Update-MgBetaSearchAcronym.md

     - `[Device <IMicrosoftGraphSearchIdentity>]`: identity
     - `[User <IMicrosoftGraphSearchIdentity>]`: identity
   - `[LastModifiedDateTime <DateTime?>]`: Timestamp of when the search answer is created or edited.
 Read-only.
   - `[WebUrl <String>]`: Search answer URL link.
-When users click this search answer in search results, they will go to this URL.
+When users click this search answer in search results, they'll go to this URL.
   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[StandsFor <String>]`: What the acronym stands for.
   - `[State <String>]`: answerState

 `INPUTOBJECT <ISearchIdentity>`: Identity Parameter
   - `[AcronymId <String>]`: The unique identifier of acronym
+  - `[AuthorizationSystemId <String>]`: The unique identifier of authorizationSystem
   - `[BookmarkId <String>]`: The unique identifier of bookmark
   - `[ConnectionOperationId <String>]`: The unique identifier of connectionOperation
   - `[ExternalActivityId <String>]`: The unique identifier of externalActivity